DSSmoothing: Toward Certified Dataset Ownership Verification for Pre-trained Language Models via Dual-Space Smoothing: Background Related Works

 \subsection{Dataset Auditing}

 \looseness=-1 Dataset auditing (DA) \cite{huang2024general,du2025sok} aims to determine whether a dataset has been used to train a suspicious model, and can be categorized into non-intrusive and intrusive approaches.
 Non-intrusive methods leave the dataset unchanged but often suffer from high false-positive rates \cite{shao2025databench,li2025move}.
 Therefore, this paper focuses on intrusive approaches, particularly dataset ownership verification (DOV) \cite{li2022untargeted,guo2024zeromark}.
-DOV introduces imperceptible watermark samples into the original dataset to construct a watermarked version, enabling ownership verification in a black-box setting.
+DOV introduces imperceptible watermark samples into the original dataset to construct a watermarked version, enabling ownership verification typically under black-box access (\eg, via API queries).
 These samples preserve model performance on clean test data while inducing distinctive behaviors on verification inputs.
 Research has evolved from poisoned-label backdoors \cite{li2023black} to clean-label backdoors \cite{tang2023did}, and further to harmless watermarks \cite{guo2023domain}, with extensions to point clouds \cite{wei2024pointncbw}, text-to-image diffusion models \cite{li2025towards}, and speech data \cite{li2025cbw,guo2025audio}.
 More recently, attention has shifted to pre-trained language models (PLMs) \cite{liu2023watermarking}, where textual backdoors remain the dominant strategy (see Appendix \ref{plms_backdoor}).
-However, existing DOV techniques lack theoretical robustness guarantees and are vulnerable to adaptive attacks.
-Recently, Qiao \etal \cite{qiao2025certdw} proposed the first certified dataset watermarking (CertDW) method, achieving provable robustness under bounded perturbations in the image domain, as detailed in Section~\ref{sec:random}.
-Yet, certified dataset ownership verification for textual data remains challenging due to discreteness and semantic sensitivity.
-Motivated by this gap, this paper aims to develop a certified DOV method for textual data.
+However, existing DOV methods generally lack provable robustness guarantees and are vulnerable to adaptive attacks.
+While CertDW \cite{qiao2025certdw}, a certified dataset watermarking approach, represents an important first step by establishing provable robustness guarantees under bounded perturbations in the image domain, extending such certification to textual data remains fundamentally challenging due to the discreteness of text and its sensitivity to semantic constraints.